tfsec/tfsec.github.io/_docs/google/gke/enable-auto-upgrade.md

 ---
+title: google-gke-enable-auto-upgrade
-title: Kubernetes should have 'Automatic upgrade' enabled
+description: Kubernetes should have 'Automatic upgrade' enabled
 shortcode: google-gke-enable-auto-upgrade
 legacy:
 summary: Kubernetes should have 'Automatic upgrade' enabled